ankitects/anki-manual/src/deck-options.md

 Anki includes any learning cards that has [crossed the day boundary](https://docs.ankiweb.net/preferences.html#scheduler) (interday learning cards) in the review count, so those learning cards will be subject to the review limit.

+#### Per-Deck Daily Limits

+It is possible to use the same preset for different decks, with customized limits for each one of them.
+This eliminates the need to create cloned presets just for that purpose, and makes it easier to set custom limits on subdecks when you have many of them.

+Anki provides three options for daily limits:

+- Preset: This limit applies to all the decks using a preset.
+- This deck: This limit is specific to a particular deck.
+- Today only: This allows changing the limit of a deck for a day.

 ### New Cards Ignore Review Limit

 By default, the review limit also applies to new cards, and no new cards will be shown when the review limit has been reached.
 If this option is enabled, new cards will be shown regardless of the review limit.